TRL Seminar

 Organization

-The TRL Seminar is an initiative from the TRL Lab under the affiliated Table Representation Learning Research Theme in the ELLIS unit Amsterdam, and is organized by Madelon Hulsebos (CWI).
+The TRL Seminar is an initiative from the TRL Lab under the affiliated Table Representation Learning Research Theme in the ELLIS unit Amsterdam, and is organized by Madelon Hulsebos (CWI), supported by Cornelius Wolff.

 Logistics

-- When: every second Friday of the month, 4-5pm, with drinks afterwards.
+- When: monthly on a Friday, 4-5pm, with drinks afterwards.

-- How: Talks are in-person, streamed and recorded through Zoom (link TBC).
+- How: talks are in-person, streamed and recorded through Zoom.

 Upcoming talks